a6enez3r/portfolio/src/static/resume/resume.md

 Collaborating radically to contribute to various projects aimed at providing a scalable and performant sending experience necessary to ensure messages sent by clients get sent through the right channel and are delivered via the right platform at the right time, with an emphasis on internal and external delivery enablement.

-- Working with various stakeholders across the company to build and manage Klaviyo’s customer facing SMS service and learning about the full software development lifecycle from problem definition to design, development, testing, demoing, and supporting features in production at scale
+- Working with stakeholders across the company to build and manage Klaviyo’s SMS service and learning about the full software development lifecycle from problem definition to design, development, testing, demoing, and supporting features in production at scale
 - Maintaining a cuztomizable account information report generator & visualizer built using vaex, React, Django & MySQL to easily identify and decommision low volume SMS accounts & reduce costs associated with unused numbers
 - Working on internal tooling such as docd - a lightweight python CLI that leverages ASTs & integrates with pre-commit hooks to simplify autogenerating docstring placeholders & writing internal documentation and incrementally improve code readability in a large monolithic codebase
 - Debugging, troubleshooting, and fixing various operational issues and bugs that come up during pager duty